 - Growing plants is one of the best forms of therapy.
 There is the joy and sense of fulfillment that transforms into purpose when you see your plants grow healthily.
 Or when you are able to save it from dying off.

-- Almost always, nature doesn’t disappoint.
-We may abuse them but they still keep on giving because that what they are designed for.
-May we learn from this as we are also designed to give a damn about things that matter like what’s happening in our country and the state of our environment.
+- Nature doesn’t disappoint.
+We abuse them but they still keep on giving.
+May we learn from this as we are also designed to care about things that matter like what’s happening in our country and the state of our environment.

 My love for plants dates back when I was still a teen in my beloved hometown of Dumaguete City.
 My oldest sister and I used to share our love for plants.
 I can still recall some of our weekends years ago when we would head to the neighboring town of Valencia by foot as a way of morning exercise to buy plants for the house.

-Practical because in times of predicaments like the one we are experiencing right now, the last thing that we would like to do is spend our limited cash on food ingredients such as herbs and spices.
-Environment-friendly because we are adding up more oxygen into our environment while carbon dioxide is absorbed by the tiny plants that we shelter inside our places.
-The more we buy from the stores, more fuel is consumed which in turn, adds up to amount of carbon emission in our atmosphere.
-Since I don’t cook in my place, I chose to take care of ornamental plants.
+Since I'm not allowed to cook in my place, I chose to take care of ornamental plants.
 And I couldn’t be happier with their presence.
 With all these, I believe that if all of us who are able would own plants especially here in the city where pollution and stress is not uncommon, life would be a little lighter.